karo-electronics/welcome/devel/devel_template-test.md

 Hint: Never, **ever**, write anything close to a (bottom) separator, keep your distance at all times, otherwise it looks like this:

-This example text is no heading but as an example it shows what happens.
+This example text is no heading but an example, which shows what happens if you don't keep your distance to following element(s); in this case that of a (supposed) separator (`---`).
 ---

 ---